davber/couch_potato/README.md

 ... is a persistence layer written in ruby for CouchDB.

+This gem, *davber_couch_potato*, is a clone of the *couch_potato*, adding the capability to set the names of the design document and the *type* field, which is hard-coded to "ruby-class" in the original gem.
+This to enable interaction between other systems than the Couch Potato app with the CouchDB database.
+Hard-coded names are evil.
+Always.

+This variant of the gem is created by David Bergman.

 ### Mission

 The goal of Couch Potato is to create a minimal framework in order to store and retrieve Ruby objects to/from CouchDB and create and query views.